-- A background questionnaire that collected information on education, work, use of skills at work and in everyday life, languages spoken and socio-demographic information.
-The background questionnaire was administered face-to-face by an interviewer who entered the answers into a laptop computer.
+- A background questionnaire that will collect information on education, work, use of skills at work and in everyday life, languages spoken and socio-demographic information.
+The background questionnaire will be administered face-to-face by an interviewer who enters the respondent's answers into a tablet.

-- A skill assessment which was undertaken by the respondent on the laptop.
-Some respondents were provided with paper assessment booklets instead.
-Test items covered a wide range of difficulty and measured skill in three skill domains: literacy, numeracy and problem solving in technology rich environments.
+- A skill assessment which will be undertaken by the respondent on the tablet.
+Test items will cover a wide range of difficulty and will measure skill in three skill domains: literacy, numeracy and problem solving.

-Which other countries participated in the Survey of Adult Skills?
+Which countries are participating in the Survey of Adult Skills?

-The following countries undertook the Survey of Adult Skills in round 1: Australia, Austria, Belgium, Canada, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Ireland, Italy, Japan, Korea, Netherlands, Norway, Poland, Russian Federation, Slovak Republic, Spain, Sweden, United Kingdom, and the United States.
+The following countries are planning to participate in Cycle 2 of the Survey of Adult Skills: Australia, Austria, Belgium, Canada, Chile, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Hungary, Israel, Italy, Japan, Korea, Latvia, Lithuania, Netherlands, New Zealand, Norway, Poland, Romania, Russian Federation, Singapore, Slovak Republic, Spain, Sweden, Switzerland, the United Kingdom, and the United States.